gpucrack/GPUCrack/src/gpu/hash/README.md

 # Testing results

 If you modify any part of this code, you'll need to test it. <br><br>
-For compliance (a.k.a the result is what you expected): <br>
+For compliance (a.k.a. the result is what you expected): <br>
 Just run complianceTest executable.<br><br>

 For a general test (a.k.a runs in a normal scenario): <br>
 Just run generalTest executable.<br><br>

-For performance (a.k.a find the best Thread/Block value for performance): <br>
+For performance (a.k.a. find the best Thread/Block value for performance): <br>
 Just run benchmarkTest executable.<br><br>